Services for Students |

 The Reeg ARC's Testing Center proctors rescheduled tests with an instructor's approval, accommodated tests, MBA prerequisite waiver exams, language placement exams and various other exams.
 Appointments should be made at least 24 hours in advance of the requested testing time.

-The Tutoring Program provides a pool of capable tutors who are available to work one-on-one or in small groups with students to help them achieve greater confidence, independence and success as learners.
+The Tutoring Program provides a pool of capable tutors available to work one-on-one or in small groups with students to help them achieve greater confidence, independence, and success as learners.
 Individual peer tutoring is available by appointment for both short-term "catch-up" work and ongoing support.
 Online tutoring services are available to students worldwide.
 To access these services, log in to WorldClassRoom (Canvas) and open any course shell.
 In the course, click on NetTutor in the left-hand course menu.
 Then, select the subject or group that is most appropriate.
-For questions or further assistance, click on the Help icon in WorldClassRoom and select the Peer Tutoring Request Form.
+For questions or further assistance, click on the "Help" icon in WorldClassRoom and select the Peer Tutoring Request Form.

 Contact Information: